episode6/redux-store-flow/docs/SIDE_EFFECTS.md

   // etc
 }

-// We then define a factory for our StoreFlow class StoreFactory @Inject constructor( val sideEffects: Set<@JvmSuppressWildcards SideEffect<TrafficLightState>>, ) {
+// We then define a factory for our StoreFlow and inject the Set<SideEffect>
+class StoreFactory @Inject constructor( val sideEffects: Set<@JvmSuppressWildcards SideEffect<TrafficLightState>>, ) {